leonorpan/george-application/README.md

 ## Java

-To run this code you will need to have Java 8v40 or newer installed on your system.<br />
+To run this code you will need to have Java 8v40 or newer installed on your system.
 (As of this writing I am on 8v74.)

 If you wish to build it, you will need to have a JDK installed and your paths set up.